Skip to content

 • utils — An object with reset() and replayUntil(streamVersion) helpers.

 The event handlers themselves receive an event object with: type, payload, version, streamId, and streamType.
+Persisted events additionally carry their global log position; it is undefined while folding events that a command just yielded, because they have not been appended yet.

 Defines the commands that external code can invoke.
 Commands validate business rules and emit events.